THE 2026 COMPETITION

 • AI and AR are already disrupting whole industries.
 AI’s impact on social media may lead to a ‘cesspool’ of synthetic content.

-• The rapid adoption of GLP-1 products like Ozempic and Mounjaro are already disrupting appetite as we know it.
+• The rapid adoption of GLP-1 products (Ozempic, Mounjaro, Wegovy) are already disrupting appetite as we know it - and off patent a flood of cheaper, soluble options will arrive.
 What will this mean for the weekly shop?

 • Retail will become more and more convenient and products more personalised as alternative sources of vitamins and proteins become a new opportunity.
 Increased connectivity will help the third world enjoy middle-class information availability.

-• Demand on resources, logistics and food will reach breaking points without careful preparation.
+• Demand on resources, logistics and food will reach breaking points without careful preparation as tariffs, trade shocks and reshoring quietly rewrite global food supply chains

 • Space tourism is close to becoming reality - what will they eat?